SecBSD

 Download

-SecBSD offers desktop-ready ISO images specifically built for daily use, each with a different desktop environment ("flavor") so you can choose the one that fits your preferences:
+SecBSD offers desktop-ready installation images specifically built for daily use, each with a different desktop environment ("flavor") so you can choose the one that fits your preferences:

-We also provide a minimal base ISO: install18.iso – it comes without a desktop environment and is ideal for advanced users who want to build their setup from scratch.
+We also provide a base installer: install18.img – it comes without a desktop environment and is ideal for advanced users who want to build their setup from scratch.

 Whether you prefer a lightweight tiling WM or a full-featured desktop, SecBSD is flexible and capable enough to serve as your primary OS.